Delayed Cord Clamping: Benefits, Timing & What Parents Should Ask

 delayed cord clamping benefits

-Asking the right questions about cord clamping helps you weigh timing, safety, and newborn benefit before delivery.
+Asking the right questions about cord clamping helps you understand timing, safety, and newborn benefit before delivery.

-Ask your team about the delayed umbilical cord timing of umbilical cord they recommend, since 30 to 60 seconds often improves iron levels and lowers anemia risk.
+Ask your team what delayed umbilical cord clamping timing they recommend.
+For many stable births, 30 to 60 seconds may improve iron levels and lower anemia risk.

-For preterm birth, ask whether delay may reduce respiratory complications, bleeding, or transfusion needs.
-If immediate cord clamping becomes necessary, your clinicians should explain why and how that protects infant health.
+For preterm birth, ask whether delay may reduce bleeding, transfusion needs, or other early complications.
+If immediate cord clamping becomes necessary, your clinicians should explain why.

 • What timing do you use for delayed umbilical cord clamping?